Last Updated on 6th August 2020

 Finding a bad credit mortgage broker isn’t an easy task.
 Even experienced brokers who aren’t used to dealing with adverse credit may misinform you.

 We constantly receive enquiries from borrowers who have been declined by brokers and high street lenders.
 Shortly after, our advisors often manage to secure the same applicants great mortgage deals.

 There’s recently been an influx of approvals involving bad credit and the market only seems to be expanding.
 The good news is that the number of lenders willing to work with bad credit applicants is also growing.

-Bad credit mortgage brokers typically specialise in the following:
+Mortgage advisors that understand bad credit typically specialise in the following:

 - Arrears & Late payments